State

 Headquarters Relocation Tax Credit

-Hoosier Business Investment Tax Credit (HBITC)
+Hoosier Business Investment Tax Credit (HBI)

 Tax Exemptions